niquefa/gominirandgen/README.md

 # GoMiniRandGen

-Minimalistic random generator in go-lang almost pure imperative programming
+Minimalistic random generator in go-lang almost pure imperative programming.
+Its a simple random utilities set of function to use in any project involving testing, data generation or artificial inteligence and much more I supose.

 ## Getting Started

 Just clone the project and start experimenting.
+Feel free to write me to niquefa@gmail.com for any suggestion or errors.

 ### Prerequisites

 Go Lang SDK 1.12.5

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Contributing